jlhinson/central-thermostat/readme.md

 - Fritzing project includes all components on breadboard and schematic
 - MQTT is the protocol used for communication

-## In Progress
+## Before 1.0
+- Switch to smaller relays for space savings
 - Custom board to house in plastic enclosure

+## Future work
-- May switch to wired instead of wireless
+- Switch to wired instead of wireless

 *Thermostat-for-Central  Copright (C) 2017  John Hinson GNU GPL-3.0+ License*